saucelabs/sauce-docs/docs/api-testing/composer/expressions.md

 ### Special Characters

-The `"Total-items"` element is a bit tricky, because the minus sign ( - ) would be misunderstood and treated as a subtraction operation.
+The `Total-items` element is a bit tricky, because the minus sign ( - ) would be misunderstood and treated as a subtraction operation.
 For this reason, the dot notation would require square brackets:

 ```js
 data['Total-Items']